Tyrrrz/CliWrap/Readme.md

 ### Callbacks for stdout and stderr

+You can wire your own callbacks that will trigger on every line in stdout or stderr.

 ```c#
 var result = await Cli.Wrap("cli.exe")
     .SetStandardOutputCallback(l => Console.WriteLine($"StdOut> {l}")) // triggered on every line in stdout